 How are earthquakes measured?

-A worldwide network of seismic stations measure the movement of the ground, from which seismologists can calculate the magnitude of the quake at its source.
+A worldwide network of seismic stations measures the movement of the ground, from which seismologists can calculate the magnitude of the quake at its source.
 When a major quake occurs, the first calculations of magnitude are based on only a few seismic readings.
 Within days or weeks, the magnitude may be adjusted based on more exact measurements.

 Intensity is another indicator of an earthquake’s strength.
 Based on an agreed scale of damage, Roman numerals are assigned to indicate the amount of shaking and damage in different locations.